wasaviz/wasaviz.github.io/README.md

 A visualization of 4 weather indicators and their changes in France by regions, from 2010 to 2018.

+### Context

+This project was realized in the framework of our [Data Visualization class](https://lyondataviz.github.io/teaching/lyon1-m2/2018/), tutored by Aurélien Tarbard and Romain Vuillermot.
+It is part of the formation provided in the Lyon [Artificial Intelligence MASTER](http://master-info.univ-lyon1.fr/IA/#intro).

 ![image](https://github.com/wasaviz/wasaviz.github.io/blob/master/Images_video/teaser.png)

 The code is avalable in the Wasaviz   [github-repository](https://github.com/wasaviz/wasaviz.github.io.git), and the visualisation can be seen in our [github page](https://wasaviz.github.io/).